snefrid02-alt/Beyond-the-Fourth/hyperspace5d/README.md

 ## Levels

+HyperSpace5D features **11 progressively challenging levels** that teach you to master five-dimensional navigation!

+### Early Game: Foundation (⭐☆☆)

-### Level 1: Introduction to 5D Space
+#### Level 1: Introduction to 5D Space
 Learn the basic mechanics of 5D movement and dimension rotation.
-Features a platform that only exists in certain dimensional views - you must rotate dimensions to see and reach it.
+Features a platform that only exists in certain dimensional views.
 **Key Concept**: Objects can be invisible in one 3D slice but visible in another.

-### Level 2: 5D Platforming
+#### Level 2: 5D Platforming
 Master timing and precision with platforms that move through different dimensions.
-Platforms appear and disappear as they move through hidden dimensions.

 **Key Concept**: Objects moving in hidden dimensions periodically intersect with your current view.

-### Level 3: Hypercube Maze
+#### Level 3: Hypercube Maze
 Navigate a complex maze where walls exist in some dimensional views but not others.
-The path through the maze only makes sense when viewing the right combination of dimensions.

 **Key Concept**: Strategic dimension rotation reveals different paths through the same space.

+### Mid Game: Advanced Puzzles (⭐⭐☆)

+#### Level 4: Pentacube Maze
+Navigate a 5D hypercube where each 3D slice shows a different maze section.
+Requires using all 10 dimensional views!
+**Key Concept**: Comprehensive dimensional rotation mastery.

+#### Level 5: Dimensional Bridges
+Bridges that only exist when viewing specific dimensional pairs.
+Must switch views mid-jump!
+**Key Concept**: Trust invisible platforms and time your dimension switches.

+#### Level 6: Hyperspace Teleportation
+Portals connect distant points in 5D space.
+What looks far in XYZ might be adjacent in XWV view.
+**Key Concept**: Non-Euclidean spatial relationships and 5D topology.

+#### Level 7: Phase Objects
+Objects occupy different hypervolumes - can only interact with them from certain dimensional perspectives.
+**Key Concept**: Understanding 5D occupancy and hypervolume intersection.

+### Late Game: Mastery Required (⭐⭐⭐)

+#### Level 8: 5D Rotation Puzzles
+Keys and switches require specific dimensional rotation sequences to activate.
+Like combination locks in 5D!
+**Key Concept**: Sequential dimensional thinking and precise control.

+#### Level 9: Temporal Echoes
+Objects leave "trails" in the V-dimension that persist and can be used as platforms.
+**Key Concept**: Creative use of the 5th dimension as pseudo-temporal.

+#### Level 10: Hypersurface Walking
+Walk on 4D hypersurfaces embedded in 5D space.
+The surface appears different from each 3D angle.
+**Key Concept**: Advanced topology and hypersurface intuition.

+### Boss Level: Ultimate Challenge (⭐⭐⭐⭐⭐)

+#### Level 11: The Pentarch
+Face **The Pentarch** - a 5D entity with 5 cores, each vulnerable from only one specific dimensional view!
+Master of all five dimensions, it attacks with 5D projectiles, creates hyperwalls, and manipulates the arena geometry.
+Defeat all 5 cores while dodging attacks in a dynamically changing 5D battlefield.
+**Key Concept**: Apply ALL skills learned under extreme pressure!

+**For detailed walkthrough and puzzle solutions**, see [LEVEL_DESIGN.md](LEVEL_DESIGN.md)

 ## Mathematical Explanation